VisionandCognition/NHP-Process-MRI/docs/NHP_fMRI_Pipeline.md

 where `xnat` is the XNAT downloaded directory and `NII` is the nifti output directory.
 If your current directory has the directory `xnat` all of the parameters are optional.
 This function uses `dcm2niix`.
 It uses the gzip command for compression, since the `dcm2nii` had difficulty handling compression of large files.
 The boxcar flag (`-b`) can be used to also create json files with information from the dicom headers.
 This can be very useful when you need to match up behavioral logs with functional data (use the 'acquisition time' mentioned in the json and compare with the timestamp in the log-filenames).
 To enable the json output use `-b y`, if you want to get only the json files you can use `-b o` (but since this takes some time, it is a lot faster to already include the operation on the first conversion).

-Use dcm2nii or dcm2niix in the terminal, e.g.:
+Use dcm2niix in the terminal, e.g.:

     dcm2niix -b y -o outputfolder dicomfolder/*

+THe latest versions of `dcm2niix` is a bit picky about data consistency and doesn't do well with some of our standard output dicoms.
+If you first remove all dicom files that start with `XX` you should not run into errors.

 Raw copies of the nifti files need to be saved in `VCNIN/Data_raw/SUBJECT/YYYYMMDD/MRI/`.
 We will also keep raw versions of the behavioral logs and eye-data here.
 Any processing will be done in `VCNIN/NHP-BIDS/` (preferred) or `VCNIN/Data_proc`.

 Copying behavioral data